ASU/asu-unity-stack/packages/cookie-consent/README.md

 ## Quickstart Guide

-IMPORTANT: Installation instructions have been updated since the 1.0.4 release.
-Please review if you are updating from version 1.0.4 or earlier.
+BREAKING CHANGE: Installation instructions have been updated since the 1.0.4 release.
+Please review install steps if you are updating from version 1.0.4 or earlier.
+Note the inclusion of the vendor.js bundle and that the component now requires a container tag in the HTML.

 #### Install